-The Company's debt is comprised of the following instruments:
+The Company's debt includes the following instruments:

-Description Principal outstanding as at 31 December 2021 US\$ Millions Original issue discount Interest rate Scheduled maturity Security ABL ^{1,3} \$40.0 Nil Variable 2 12 May 2025 First lien on the Working Capital Assets of the ABL orrower and guarantors and a third lien on substantially all or the Non-Working Capital Assets of the ABL borrower and guarantors, including equipment, intellectual property and the capital stock of subsidiaries (but excluding real property), and in any case excluding assets of BLY IP, Inc., Boart Longyear Suisse Sarl and Boart Longyear S.A.C.
-Exit Term Loan \$115.0 \$(3.3) 11.0% 4 08 September 2026 First lien on the Working Capital Assets of the Term Loan guarantors that are not ABL guarantors, a second lien on the Working Capital Assets of the Term Loan issuer and the other Term Loan guarantors that are also ABL guarantors, and a second lien on substantially all of the Non-Working Capital Assets of the Term Loan issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.
+Description Principal outstanding as at 31 December 2022 US\$ Millions Original issue discount Interest rate Scheduled maturity Security ABL \$47.1 Nil Variable 12 May 2025 First lien on substantially all Working Capital Assets of the ABL borrower and guarantors.
+Second lien on substantially all Non-Working Capital Assets of the ABL borrower and guarantors.
+Exit Term Loan \$114.7 \$(3.3) Variable 08 September 2026 First lien on the Working Capital Assets of the Term Loan guarantors that are not ABL guarantors, a second lien on the Working Capital Assets of the Term Loan issuer and the other Term Loan guarantors that are also ABL guarantors, and a second lien on substantially all of the Non-Working Capital Assets of the Term Loan issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.

-Letters of credit of \$8.2 million were issued in addition to the \$40.0 million borrowings that were outstanding.
-Based on USD LIBOR + margin (grid-based margin is currently 3.25%).
-(1)
+- Letters of credit of \$6.0 million were issued in addition to the \$47.1 million borrowings that were outstanding. - Based on SOFR + margin (grid-based margin is currently 2.75%).
+Based on SOFR + margin (grid-based margin is currently 7.5%).